This document will describe how to set up user and group syncing between Azure AD and Zinc.

 - Configure the user scoping filters - this allows the customer to define which users are synchronized with Zinc.

-- Optionally, to also support AD group sync, configure the group attributes and configure the group scoping filters
+- Configure the group attributes and configure the group scoping filters

 - Start provisioning and monitor progress.